ultramango/gear360pano/README.md

 # About

-Simple script to create equirectangular panoramic photos or videos from Samsung Gear 360 (generation 1 /SM-C200/ and 2 /SM-R210/).
+Simple script to create equirectangular panoramic photos or videos from Samsung Gear 360.
+It supports generation 1 (SM-C200) and 2 (2017 or SM-R210)).

 ![Samsung Gear 360](gear360.jpg)